 - Alcohol use disorder is considered “mild” if two or more of these signs impair a person.

 - The presence of five symptoms means the individual is suffering “moderate” Alcohol Use Disorder.

 - Six or more symptoms supports a diagnosis of severe Alcohol Use Disorder.

 The fourth edition of the Diagnostic and Statistical Manual (DSM–IV), published by the American Psychiatric Association, described two distinct disorders; alcohol abuse and alcohol dependence, with specific criteria for each.
 The fifth edition combined the two disorders into one use disorder, naming it alcohol use disorder.

 In 2013, the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM–5) was issued by the American Psychiatric Association, which contained diagnostic criteria for alcohol use disorder different from the 4th edition of the DSM.

-Comparing the DSM–IV and DSM–5 regarding the definition of alcohol use disorder finds the following differences:
+Comparing the DSM–4 vs. DSM–5 regarding the definition of alcohol use disorder finds the following differences: